Confidence is correlated with career effectiveness and advancement.

 - Low empathy for others including low perspective-taking, low empathic concern, and little personal distress when others experience distress,

 People who scored high for narcissism also showed behaviors that can be problematic at work:

-- Reactive anger and aggression, particularly in response to perceived threats to “self-worth” including “insufficient” admiration and respect, such as in performance reviews,
+- Anger and aggression in response to perceived threats to “self-worth”, and “insufficient” admiration and respect, as in performance reviews,

 - “Salary entitlement” in believing they deserve higher compensation than peers, even under adverse business conditions.